finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 limit = 56 # int | When paginating, limit the number of returned results to this many. (optional)

     try:
-        # [EARLY ACCESS] GetPortfolioGroupPropertyTimeSeries: Get the time series of a portfolio group property
+        # [EARLY ACCESS] Get the time series of a portfolio group property
         api_response = api_instance.get_portfolio_group_property_time_series(scope, code, property_key, portfolio_group_effective_at=portfolio_group_effective_at, as_at=as_at, filter=filter, page=page, limit=limit)
         pprint(api_response)
     except ApiException as e: